carltonj2000/k8s-helm-ex-1/README.md

 So for future reference install wordpress to / and other sites to /some-thing-else.

+Note, some wordpress plugins will need more memory than the default.

 ```bash
 kind get clusters
 kind create cluster --config kind-cluster-conf-1.yaml